nalexai/ecoshift/README.md

 Each ecowallet has a tier (1-5) that updates based on the user's contribution to the community.
 The Ecowallet smart contract tracks each wallet's contribution by maintaining a community-governed whitelist of addresses that align with the community's values.
 For transactions that don't align with community values, a fixed percentage is redistributed to a set of charities or non-profit organizations.

-Ecowallets can also use [Chainlink](https://chain.link/) oracles to update the community whitelist according to external data.
+Ecowallets also uses [Chainlink](https://chain.link/) oracles to update the community whitelist according to external data.

 ## Usage